 Their Integrated Network Solutions segment provides government, energy, maritime and healthcare customers with integrated communications and IT and services, including mission-critical end-to-end IT services, managed satellite and terrestrial communications solutions and standards-based healthcare interoperability solutions.
 Harris offers a complete range of products and services for Law Enforcement, Fire and EMS, P25 and Public Service applications.

 MCS Digital has a long association with the technology suite that is now owned by Harris PSPC.
 Our Company’s founder, Don Warring, worked for General Electric in Lynchburg USA and later acquired the assets of GE’s Australian operations, establishing MCS Digital in Australia.
 In 1982 Warring installed Australia’s first trunked radio network (GE Marc V), which was eventually replaced 14 years later with an 18 site EDACS integrated voice and data network.
-MCS Digital remains a distribution partner for Harris PSPC in Australia and recently attended the Harris Dealer conference in the USA.
+MCS Digital remains a distribution partner for Harris PSPC in Australia.

-MCS Digital supports Harris terminals within the Public Utilities and Defence sectors of the Tasmanian Government and well as for MCS Digital clients on our EDACS network covering Metropolitan Melbourne and regional Victoria.
+MCS Digital supports Harris terminals within the Public Utilities and Defence sectors of the Tasmanian Government and well as for MCS Digital clients around Australia.

 Design, installation and implementation of a 16 site state wide EDACS network covering the North Island of New Zealand in 1994-95.
 The system was later expanded to 23 site and supported in excess of 3,000 subscribers.
 Harris radios (formerly Ericsson) were implemented for use on this network.